BuiltBrokenModding/ICBM-Classic/notes/Future.md

 - Balance recipes for Mekanism https://github.com/mekanism/Mekanism/blob/1.12/src/main/java/mekanism/common/Mekanism.java
 - Balance recipes for IC2
 - Migrate BombCart to capability and have it store ItemStack used to place
+- Silo rendering missiles as a block state

+# GUI

+### Radar

+- Show impact locations on map
+- Update to use actual entity icons instead of just dots

+### Silo Screen

+- Show status of all launchers instead of first

 # Packet system